-The sun is shining, the flowers are blooming, and Hudson Valley food festival season is fully in swing!
+The sun is shining, the flowers are blooming, and Hudson Valley food festival season is in full swing.
 After a long winter of sweaters and so much soup, we’re exchanging hats for sunglasses and comfort food for…oh wait, we’ll keep that.
 After all, spring marks the return of burgers, ice cream, and all the warm weather treats you know and love.

 Stormville Airport, Stormville

 Flowers are great and all, but cupcakes are the real reason to sing the praises of the springtime season.
-Kicking off the sweet celebrations is K104.7’s annual Cupcake Festival, which relocates from Beacon to Stormville this year.
-As far as sweets go, there will be more than 20,000 cupcakes onsite for your sweet tooth pleasure.
+Kicking off the sweet celebrations is K104.7’s annual Cupcake Festival, which takes place at Stormville Airport this year.
+As far as sweets go, expect thousands of cupcakes onsite, along with a number of other confections from local bakers.
 When you need a break from the sugar high, shop the wares from regional vendors or bring the kids to the inflatable slide or jump castles.
 By the time the tykes are tuckered out, you’ll all be ready for a second sugar high.

 Germania Festival Grounds, Poughkeepsie